 FIM is a long-established well proven fund manager and investing with them in a large forestry fund mitigates some of the operational and market risks.

 This is a long-term investment with no annual income for over two years.
 If that doesn’t put you off, we believe the other features are attractive, as are the considerable tax benefits.

-If you are interested, please complete the above form to make a no-obligation reservation or download and complete the application form.
+If you are interested, please complete the above form to recieve alerts and information on future forestry offers.

 - Forestry and renewable energy fund